Arid Bronze Azure

-The eggs can be white, grey or brown.
-They are round with a diameter of about 1 mm.
+The eggs can be white, grey or brown, and covered in a sparse off-white polygonal network of ribs.
+The eggs are round with a diameter of about 1 mm.
 They are laid in groups about 40 on the base of a mallee gum tree that has a suitable ants nest in the roots.

 The species is found inland in mallee scrub in